PUE Still Above 2.0 for Most Data Centers

 I put the question to Vertatique's global Green ICT community in August 2013 via a tweet: "After years of #GreenICT, is there evidence that most #datacenters now operate below PUE 2.0?".
 This was one of our most-retweeted, but no one came forward with new evidence.
 Some replied in the emphatic negative.
-Hereis the 2012 analysis, which still stands.
+I concluded that the 2012 analysis, below, still stands.

 Let's use the PUE values the EPA in 2007 predicted for four 2011 target scenarios to see where the United states is now, as well as look at a survey that compares three world regions.

 Today's 'mega data centers' are striving for very low PUEs by combining "Best Practices" and "State-of-the-Art" with the advantages of scale.
 Some are even below 1.1 PUE.
 Mega data centers represent the pinnacle of energy efficiency.

 Some findings seem to indicate most data centers are at least at the predicted 1.9 PUE based on 2007's "Current Trends", but I am skeptical.

 EPA's ENERGY STAR® for Data Centers rating system is based on a mean PUE of 1.9.
 The EPA will not publish the names of the 61 data centers in the 2010 ENERGY STAR reference set and we suspect that it is skewed by some of those mega data centers.